evagabriela/WDI/curriculum/week-01/02-css-selector-basics/README.md

 ---
 <a name="opening"></a>
 ## Opening: (5 mins)
-- Review pre-work, projects, or exit ticket, if applicable
+- Review the purpose of HTML
-- Review current lesson objectives
+- Remind students CSS references HTML
 - Reference general course content or topics (e.g. code or concepts that have been used across multiple lessons)
 - Include Hook / Real-world Relevance (why the content from this lesson is useful or important)